Usage

 Parameters:

-• v_requires_grad – Optional bool specifying how to set the requires_grad attribute of the wavespeed, and so whether the necessary data should be stored to calculate the gradient with respect to v during backpropagation.
-Default False.
+• v_requires_grad – A bool specifying whether the requires_grad attribute of the wavespeed should be set, and thus whether the necessary data should be stored to calculate the gradient with respect to v during backpropagation.
+Defaults to False.

 Perform forward propagation/modelling.